georgemcjr/Simple-Traffic-Racer-Game/README.md

 # Simple-Traffic-Racer-Game
-This a simple Traffic Racer Game using Javascript's canvas.
+This a simple Traffic Racer Game using Javascript and canvas.